cwru-xlab/sharetrace-giraph/README.md

   method and all others abstract.
 The challenge is with such large deviations in design that can be seen between `LocalBeliefPropagation` and `RemoteBeliefPropagation`.
 This may be solvable via further abstraction.
+- Consider moving non-encrypted environment variables to S3, particularly parameters pertaining to the network model and the contact-searching algorithm.
+- Implement a more dynamic heuristic for determining the number of CPUs to assign for variable and factor graph partition processes.